FlamingKeyboard/TabLocker/README.md

 ### Compression

 TabLocker uses LZString to compress tab data before encryption, reducing storage requirements and enabling more efficient export/import.

+### UI Framework

+The user interface is built using Preact, a lightweight alternative to React, providing a fast and responsive experience.

 ## Installation